Institute for Sustainable Development (IISD)

 existence and others its role in the WSSD process.

 THINGS TO LOOK FOR TODAY

 WORKING GROUP I: WG-I will meet at 10:00 am

-in the Prins Willem Alexander Hall to continue discussion on
+in the Prins Willem Alexander Hall to discuss identification,

-in the Van Gogh Hall to conclude discussions on liability and
+am in the Van Gogh Hall to consider financial resources and

 mechanism, scientific and technical cooperation and the